- Create a recording

 Option 1: Create a Test Case.
 During the Scenario step select Create Recording.

-Option 2: Click on a test case name on the dashboard or left hand nav.
+Option 2: Click on a test case name on the dashboard or select one from top nav.
 Then press the New Scenario button.
 Select Scenario Type = Recording.
 The “target URL” is used for setting up the reverse proxy.

 At this point you will be taken to the recording page where you can see any recorded steps appear in realtime.